 Waterproofing the outside of the garage is only the first step.
 Next you must protect the inside against mold.

-Protecting the inside against mold
+Protect the inside against mold for health & safety

 Mold can be dangerous and, as outlined by the CDC, can cause respiratory problems as well as a host of other illnesses.